 Pre-planning – valuable lesson learned

+Pre-planning delivers better outcomes and much higher productivity.
 When you have fast growth and a team that’s split between the office and the field, communication on the fly can create more problems than it solves.
-Pre-planning delivers better outcomes and much higher productivity, which was the big takeaway Viking Projects brought back to the office after a day on the ropes.
+The realization pre-planning is key, was the big takeaway Viking Projects brought back to the office after a day on the ropes.

 “We have a very knowledgeable team who are all working to make the company successful.”